top of page

 There was a boy named Tyoma — an extraordinary child.
 A doctor named Valery brought him by helicopter, with a mechanical ventilation device installed on board.
 He was taken from an orphanage.
 We hoped that with my assessment and a psychiatrist’s signature we could place him in a good residential institution.

-One day, when we were walking with him to the Sixth Maternity Hospital on Donskaya Street, he was asked a question:
+One day, when we were walking with him to the Sixth Maternity Hospital on Donskaya Street, he was asked a question: “What is the difference between rain and snow?”

-“I don’t know.
+He answered: “I don’t know.
 I want you to give me back to my mother.”

 They said, “He doesn’t know the difference between rain and snow.
 Take him back.”